 Fennel has a natural season that runs from fall through early spring.
 Like most cool-weather crops, the plant bolts and turns bitter in warmer weather.

-Figs have a short second season in late fall (the first harvest comes in summer) just in time for Thanksgiving.
+Figs have a short second season in late fall (the first harvest comes in summer) just in time for fall holidays.

 Garlic is another produce item that we forget has a season; fresh garlic is at its plump, sweetest best in late summer and fall.